holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 - **`pyodide-worker`**: Generates an HTML file and a JS file containing a Web Worker that runs in a separate thread.
 This is the most performant option, but files have to be hosted on a static file server.
 - **`pyscript`**: Generates an HTML leveraging PyScript.
 This produces standalone HTML files containing `<py-env>` and `<py-script>` tags containing the dependencies and the application code.
 This output is the most readable, and should have equivalent performance to the `pyodide` option.

-### Progressive Web Apps

-Progressive web applications (PWAs) provide a way for your web apps to behave almost like a native application, both on mobile devices and on the desktop.
-The `panel convert` CLI has a `--pwa` option that will generate the necessary files to turn your Panel + Pyodide application into a PWA.
-The web manifest, service worker script and assets such as thumbnails are exported alongside the other HTML and JS files and can then be hosted on your static file host.
-Note that Progressive web apps must be served via HTTPS to ensure user privacy, security, and content authenticity, including the application itself and all resources it references.
-Depending on your hosting service, you will have to enable HTTPS yourself.
-GitHub pages generally make this very simple and provide a great starting point.

-Once generated, you can inspect the `site.webmanifest` file and modify it to your liking, including updating the favicons in the assets directory.

 ### Index

 If you convert multiple applications at once you may want to add an index to be able to navigate between the applications easily.
 To enable the index simply pass `--index` to the convert command.